g2entgroup/creative-docs/flowcharts.md

 # Credentials, integrations, procedures and Blockchain Flowcharts

+Polygon Network (Formerly Matic)

 The ARKANE API generation was successful, and we already have a key for using their services on Ethereum Staging.

 The client-id is: **Creative-Platform.**

 ‌[**ARKANE WALLET:**](https://docs.arkane.network/widget/) ****